 I think that I’ll probably do this for a large part of my working life, but I’m definitely interested in other ways to impact the world.
 I’m really interested in mental health, therapy, and psychedelic drugs to help people heal.
 I’m not a scientist, so I’m not sure how I could participate in that field, but it’s something that really excites me.

-Sometimes you don’t know [of] a way to help people until you show up a bunch of times and realize you have a really sharp tool that could help someone.
-It’s possible that I could’ve done it through something else.
+Sometimes you don’t know [of] a way to help people until you show up a bunch of times and realize you have a really sharp or useful tool that could really help someone.
+It’s possible that I could’ve done it [help people] through something else.
 It’s interesting, because I always tell people that finance just happened to be the platform that I’m doing my work through.
 I want to help people sleep better at night and not feel scared.
 I want to get people excited about something they probably thought they could never feel excited about.
+I want to give people ways to make a real difference in their lives.
 I feel really lucky that I found finance, and finance found me.

 Okay, but what do you do?
 Please write your answer as if you’re explaining to your ten-year-old self.